kaustubhk24/blog.kaustubh.codes/_posts/2020-08-28-write-a-java-program-to-replace-all-the-d-characters-with-f-characters-input-the-quick-brown-fox-jumps-over-the-lazy-dog.md

 ---
 id: 512
-title: 'Write a Java program to replace all the &#039;d&#039; characters with &#039;f&#039; characters.
+title: 'Write a Java program to replace all the "d" characters with "f" characters.
 Input : “The quick brown fox jumps over the lazy dog”'
 date: 2020-08-28T15:57:00+00:00
 author: kaustubh
 layout: post